odyskypa/BDM-Spark/README.md

 # Big Data Management - Universitat Politècnica de Catalunya
 ## Implementation of a (Big) Data Management Backbone
 ### Barcelona Rentals - Territorial Income Distribution - Age of Buildings
+This part of the project is focused on the `Formatted and Exploitation Zones` of the Data Management Backbone
 ***
 ### Instructions for Executing the Code